 - July 2019 or so: I heard MLP was on its final season and briefly considered getting back into it but didn’t.

-- October 10, 2020: I decided that on the show’s tenth anniversary I should finally get back into the show and watch the start of season 5 on this website.
+- October 10, 2020: I decided that on the show’s tenth anniversary I should finally get back into the show and watch the start of season 5 on this website (though this website is better).
 I finally remembered I was a real brony all along and how much I genuinely liked the show, though maybe that’s helped by season 5 being the best season, the one that isn’t afraid to go totally wild and out of the box.

 - The next few months: I slowly watched through season 5 alongside some unrelated shows, about one or two episodes per week.